-When I first heard about Terriers, I was lured by the popular impression that it might be a modern-day version of The Rockford Files: an old school, breezy, Southern California mystery-of-the-week involving blue collar private investigators getting in over their heads.
+When I first heard about Terriers, I was lured by the popular impression that it might be a modern-day version of The Rockford Files: an old-school, breezy, Southern California mystery-of-the-week involving blue collar private investigators getting in over their heads.
 Sounds good to me!
 But Terriers is no Rockford Files: it’s far superior, and its first season (hopefully not its last) is one of the most satisfying seasons of TV I’ve watched in years, from its promising pilot to its perfect finale.

 The show centers on a pair of private investigators, Hank Dolworth (Donal Logue) and Britt Pollack (Michael Raymond-James), who’ve come together from different directions.
 Hank is a former cop, and generally a well meaning champion of justice.
 But he’s also a self-centered, manipulative man who frequently puts his needs and impulses ahead of everything else; his drinking and self-destructive behavior have cost him both his job and the love of his life, Gretchen (Kimberly Quinn), now his ex-wife.
-Britt, on the other hand, is a former thief, trying to rein in his more wayward tendencies and do right by his new girlfried Katie (Laura Allen).
+Britt, on the other hand, is a former thief, trying to rein in his more wayward tendencies and do right by his new girlfriend Katie (Laura Allen).
 Coming from the law on one side and crime on the other, they’ve landed in a hazy middle ground, bending rules with one hand while holding up principles with the other.
 As the season starts, they’re strictly small potatoes, but it doesn’t take long before they’ve stumbled onto bigger, broader mysteries — and into ever hotter water.

-At first, Terriers appeared to be what I was expecting: an entertaining buddy PI show relying on snappy dialogue, well conceived mysteries, and ensemble chemistry to propel its episodic plots.
+At first, Terriers appeared to be what I was expecting: an entertaining buddy PI show relying on snappy dialogue, smartly conceived mysteries, and ensemble chemistry to propel its episodic plots.
 The early Rockford Files comparisons are understandable, on the surface.
 Every week, the blue-collar detectives scrape up gigs and investigate problems with good old-fashioned legwork.
 At home on the street, they’ve also got connections in the system: Hank’s former partner Mark Gustafson (Rockmond Dunbar) serves as the duo’s police insider, while the sharp-tongued Maggie Lefferts (Jamie Denbo) provides the legal counsel.
 (These characters fulfill the function, if not the form, of Rockford’s harrassed police and law allies Dennis Becker and Beth Davenport.)
-Had the show developed into the old school, everything-resets-at-episode’s-end mode of the old Stephen J. Cannell shows, it probably still would’ve been worth watching.
+Had the show developed into the everything-resets-at-episode’s-end mode of the old Stephen J. Cannell shows, it probably still would’ve been worth watching.

 But Terriers develops into something more than just a monster-of-the-week series.
 The writers have a master plan, and they carry it off brilliantly, not without some red herrings and misdirection along the way.
 Is it satisfying to see the guys close a case in sixty minutes?
 Sure, but it’s even more satisfying to see the subtle and clever ways the show weaves its arcs — story, character, thematic — through these self-contained stories into a greater whole.